-Lupus is a debilitating disease that occurs when a person’s immune system attacks their own organs and tissues, leading to inflammation and a weakened immune system.
-As with any condition, the sooner it is caught, the better the outcomes will be.
+Lupus is a debilitating disease that occurs when a person’s immune system attacks their own organs and tissues, which leads to inflammation and a weakened immune system.
+As with any condition, the sooner it is caught, the better the outcome will be.

 11. Skin Rash

 One common sign of lupus is a rash shaped like a butterfly stretched across the patient’s nose and cheeks.
 It’s also possible for purplish rashes to appear in other places, such as the arms or even legs.

 While a significant percentage of people with lupus get this rash, not all will.
 That means that the rash alone is not enough to diagnose lupus.
 However, the rash along with several other lupus symptoms and the results of a blood test can often be enough to diagnose the condition.

 The following symptoms aren’t always recognizable to the naked eye…

 Anemia is a common condition caused by an inadequate amount of circulating red blood cells.
 Now, anemia alone is not enough to diagnose a person with lupus.
 In fact, many health conditions list anemia as a symptom.